skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 ## Text rendering control

-Number of visible graphemes on the screen:
+Number of visible glyphs on the screen:

 ```
 BreakIterator.getCharacterInstance();